bkoprucu/jekyll4test/_posts/2025-01-05-Microservices-Challenges-1.md

 hidden: false
 ---

-I'll highlight some common challenges in establishing microservices.
-From my observations, addressing these early can yield significant benefits.
+I'll mention some common challenges I've observed—and helped address, when establishing microservices.

-We'll begin by revisiting the main purpose of microservices and continue with the challenges.

 ## The main reason to use microservices

 **Microservices architecture is primarily a solution to a management challenge: improving organizational scalability, by enabling multiple teams to develop, test, and deploy independently.**

 Other important benefits of microservices, such as easier integration and with external services, or using different technologies on different parts of the system are also worth remembering.

-Pros and cons of microservices isn't our main topic - we will continue with the challenges of establishing it.

 ## Challenges: